roseofgold/Unit-Testing/README.md

 # Unit Testing
-This is project for unit 6 of Treehouse's PHP TechDegree.
-It is to show the skills of unit testing.

 ## Features
 - [x] Use Composer to install PHP Unit ONLY for dev.
 Put all tests in the "tests" directory.